HL7/fhir-ipa/input/pagecontent/StructureDefinition-ipa-practitionerrole-intro.md

 where id is found in some other resource that refers to a PractitionerRole.
 The result of this request is a PractitionerRole resource, or an error if there is no resource the client can access for that id.

-The PractitionerRole SHALL have:

-* an active flag
-* a practitioner reference (which is an [IPA Practitioner](StructureDefinition-ipa-practitioner.html))

-Servers may choose to provide additional information, or may be required to do so by national or other additional profiles on PractitionerRole that apply in the servers context.
-The ```role``` property is often required by such profiles.

 #### Search